codinuum/cca/README.md

 The framework is currently composed of the following:

-* parsers for Python2, Java, Verilog, Fortran, and C/C++,
+* parsers for Python, Java, Verilog, Fortran, and C/C++,
 * an AST differencing tool, Diff/AST, based on the parsers,
 * helper scripts for factbase manipulation, and
 * ontologies for the related entities.